taylorharwin/empower-canvas-app/README.md

 ** Important Note: You will need to manually create the canvas database**

-3. Run migrations and seed database with mock data: `yarn migrate and yarn seed`
+3. Run migrations and seed database with mock data: `yarn migrate && yarn seed`
 4. Start local dev server: `yarn dev`
-5. Navigate to app on localhost:3000
+5. Navigate to app on http://localhost:3000

 ## Tests

-`yarn test` to run the tests that are written in the amount of time spent on this project.
+`yarn test` to run the tests, which are written with Puppeteer and Jest.
+The tests are minimal.